HEBDEN BRIDGE ARTS

 Louisa worked with St Augustine's Centre on the Creative Neighbourhoods project with us in 2020.

-Artist Dannielle Lovett hosted fun foraging workshops and outdoor art get-togethers.
+Artist Dannielle Lovett hosted fun foraging workshops and outdoor art get-togethers - and created a stunning piece of collaborative artwork.

 Picture